Shriya0021/ACMRecruitment-shriya/README.md

 # ACMRecruitment-shriya
-This is created for ACM recruitment.
+This repository is created for ACM recruitment tasks.